 Authorship: Primary Author.

 Summary: Methicillin-resistant Staphylococcus aureus (MRSA) is a strain of Staphylococcus aureus that poses significant challenges in treatment and infection control within healthcare settings.
 Recent research suggests that the incidence of healthcare-associated MRSA (HA-MRSA) is higher among patients treated in safety-net hospitals compared to those in non-safety-net hospitals.
-This study aimed to identify HA-MRSA transmission patterns across various nursing units of a safety-net hospital to improve to enhance patient outcomes and facilitate the implementation of targeted infection control measures.
+This study aimed to identify HA-MRSA transmission patterns across various nursing units of a safety-net hospital, with the goal of improving patient outcomes and facilitating the implementation of targeted infection control measures.
 A retrospective analysis was conducted using surveillance data from 2019 to 2023.
 A compartmental disease model was applied to estimate MRSA transmission rates and basic reproduction number for each nursing unit of an urban, multicenter safety-net hospital before and during the COVID-19 pandemic.
 Posterior probability distributions for transmission, isolation, and hospital discharge rates were computed using the Delayed Rejection Adaptive Metropolis (DRAM) Bayesian algorithm.

 Key Highlights: